 What if I was stopped at a DUI checkpoint?

-In California, law enforcement officials must meet eight guidelines in order to conduct a lawful DUI checkpoint.
-If these guidelines where not adhered to, we will fight to see that the evidence collected from such a stop is excluded from consideration.
+In Orange County, law enforcement officers must meet eight strict guidelines in order to conduct a lawful DUI checkpoint.
+If one or more of these guidelines are not met, the DUI checkpoint that resulted in your arrest may be considered unlawful and the evidence collected at the stop may be excluded from your trial.

 What if the officer didn’t see me driving?